 Because you need to carry your bag, you are more likely to pack or keep just the essential stuff.
 Call it a minimalist style by default – this is definitely a pro.

 If you have decided to pack up your life and set off on a longer journey – a backpack seems to fit the image.
-Backpacking around Europe or Asia seems kinda pretentious with a wheelie suitcase.
+Backpacking around Europe (with this ultimate packing list) or Asia (with this perfect SE Asia packing list) seems kinda pretentious with a wheelie suitcase.
 Why is that?
 Well, it usually has to do with the type of travel and the destination, but more about that further below.